-- %% This multiplies two matrices in R. Thus, running the command A%%B will return the matrix product AB. - abs(x) This returns the absolute value of x, |(|x). - column(A) This returns the column number of the matrix A. - diag(n) This returns the I_n identity matrix. - row(A) This returns the row number of the matrix A.
+- %% This multiplies two matrices in R. Thus, running the command A%%B will return the matrix product AB. - abs (x) This returns the absolute value of the real number x, a.k.a. |x|. - column (A) This returns the column number of the matrix A. - diag(n) If n is an integer, then this returns the I_n identity matrix. - diag (v) This returns a diagonal matrix with the elements of the vector v along the diagonal. - diag(A) This returns the diagonal entries of the matrix A. - rep(n, x) This returns a vector of the number x repeated n times. - row(A) This returns the row number of the matrix A. - solve (A) This returns the inverse of the matrix A. - t (A) This returns the transpose of the matrix A.

-7.7.2 Exercises
+8.7.2 Exercises

 - 1. Let $\mathbf{E} \sim \mathcal{N}(\mathbf{0}; \sigma^2 \mathbf{D})$ be the residuals.
-Prove that if \mathbf{D} is a diagonal matrix, then it is invertible. - 2.
+Prove that if \mathbf{D} is a diagonal covariance matrix, then it is invertible. - 2.
 Let $\mathbf{E} \sim \mathcal{N}(\mathbf{0}; \sigma^2 \mathbf{D})$ be the residuals.
-Here, \mathbf{D} is a diagonal matrix.
+Here, \mathbf{D} is a diagonal covariance matrix.
 Determine a matrix \mathbf{W} such that $\mathbf{W}\mathbf{W} = \mathbf{D}$. - 3.
-Prove Theorem 7.2. - 4.
+Prove Theorem 8.2.2. - 4.
 Under the assumptions of weighted least squares, determine the formula for a confidence interval for β_1 . - 5.
 What is the difference between e and E? - 6.
-Under the assumptions of generalized least squares, determine the formula for the estimator of B. - Under the assumptions of generalized least squares, determine the formula for a confidence interval for β1. - 8.
-Determine if Theorem 7.1 holds if the weights matrix D is a random matrix independent of X. If it does not, what is the distribution of WE? - 9.
-Prove Theorem 7.2 if D is independent of X. - 10.
-Theorem 7.3 requires D is non-random.
+Under the assumptions of generalized least squares, determine the formula for the estimator of B. - 7.
+Under the assumptions of generalized least squares, determine the formula for a confidence interval for b. - 8.
+Determine if Theorem 8.2.1 holds if the weights matrix D is a random matrix independent of X. If it does not, what is the distribution of WE? - 9.
+Prove Theorem 8.2.2 if D is independent of X. - 10.
+Theorem 8.2.3 requires D is non-random.
 Determine the variance of \mathbf{b}{wls} if D is random, but independent of X. - 11.
-In Example 7.1, I state that the adjacency matrix is symmetric.
+In Example 8.3.2, I state that the adjacency matrix is symmetric.
 Explain why this is so.

-7.7.3 Theory Readings
+8.7.3 Theory Readings

 - Adrian Baddeley, Ege Rubak, and Rolf Turner.
 (2015) Spatial Point Patterns: Methodology and Applications with R. Boca Raton, FL: Chapman & Hall/CRC. - Roger S. Bivand, Edzer Pebesma, and Virgilio Gómez-Rubio.
 (2013) Applied Spatial Data Analysis with R. New York: Springer-Verlag. - Marta Blangiardo and Michela Cameletti.
-(2015) Spatial and Spatiotemporal Bayesian Models with R. Hoboken, NJ: John Wiley & Sons. - Chris Brunsdon and Lex Comber.
+(2015) Spatial and Spatio-temporal Bayesian Models with R. Hoboken, NJ: John Wiley & Sons. - Chris Brunsdon and Lex Comber.
 (2015) An Introduction to R for Spatial Analysis and Mapping.
 Thousand Oaks, CA: SAGE Publications. - Robert Haining.
 (2003) Spatial Data Analysis: Theory and Practice.
 Cambridge, UK: Cambridge University Press. - Tonny J. Oyana and Florence Margai.
 (2013) Spatial Analysis: Statistics, Visualization, and Computational Methods.
 Boca Raton, FL: Chapman & Hall/CRC. - Zekai Sen. (2016) Spatial Modeling Principles in Earth Sciences.
 New York: Springer-Verlag. - Thorsten Wiegand and Kirk A. Moloney.
 (2013) Handbook of Spatial Point-Pattern Analysis in Ecology.
 Boca Raton, FL: Chapman & Hall/CRC.